thewca/wca-regulations/wca-guidelines-2012.md

 - 2d) [RECOMMENDATION] If a third party (e.g. journalist) asks the organisation team to be put in contact with any competitor(s), the competitor(s) should first be asked for consent.
 - 2h) [CLARIFICATION] Competitors may be barefoot for Solving With Feet.
 - 2j2) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, his results from earlier rounds remain valid.
-- 2s3) [REMINDER] Special accommodations shall be noted in the Delegate Report.
+- 2s3) [REMINDER] Special accommodations must be noted in the Delegate Report.

 ## Article 3: Puzzles

-- 3a) [ADDITION] By default, a competitor shall use the same puzzle for consecutive attempts in a speed solving round.
+- 3a) [ADDITION] By default, a competitor should use the same puzzle for consecutive attempts in a speed solving round.
 A competitor may switch puzzles between attempts, at the discretion of the judge or WCA Delegate.
 - 3a) [CLARIFICATION] Competitors may borrow puzzles from other competitors privately, to use in competition.
 - 3a1) [CLARIFICATION] Competitors may be disqualified if they do not come when they are called, or if they do not have a puzzle ready to submit (e.g. if they planned to use a puzzle that another competitor is currently using, and therefore cannot submit their puzzle at the moment).
 - 3b) [CLARIFICATION] Competitors may use puzzles of any reasonable size, at the discretion of the WCA Delegate.